github/docs/content/actions/reference/events-that-trigger-workflows.md

 | --------------------- | -------------- | ------------ | -------------|
 | [`pull_request`](/webhooks/event-payloads/#pull_request) | - `assigned`<br/>- `unassigned`<br/>- `labeled`<br/>- `unlabeled`<br/>- `opened`<br/>- `edited`<br/>- `closed`<br/>- `reopened`<br/>- `synchronize`<br/>- `ready_for_review`<br/>- `locked`<br/>- `unlocked` <br/>- `review_requested` <br/>- `review_request_removed` | Last merge commit on the `GITHUB_REF` branch | PR merge branch `refs/pull/:prNumber/merge` |

 You extend or limit the default activity types using the `types` keyword.
-For more information, see "[Workflow syntax for {{ site.data.variables.product.prodname_actions }}](/articles/workflow-syntax-for-github-actions#onevent_nametypes)."
+For more information, see "[Workflow syntax for {% data variables.product.prodname_actions %}](/articles/workflow-syntax-for-github-actions#onevent_nametypes)."

 For example, you can run a workflow when a pull request has been `assigned`, `opened`, `synchronize`, or `reopened`.